londelec/leandcxmlman/source/sections/Document.rst

 .. tip:: Notes in green provides additional information

-.. important:: Note in orange regarded as warning
+.. important:: Notes in red are warnings

 .. note:: Highlighted text refers to definitions used in communication standards